nent/nent/packages/core/src/components/n-view/readme.md

 * [Data](/components/n-view/data)

-> The view element uses the display property in CSS to hide and show based on the route.
+> ℹ️ Note: The view element uses the display property in CSS to hide and show based on the route.
 It is important that any class added does not override this

 ### Child Views & Routing